choosemarck-beep/Learning-Management-App/docs/ERROR_DATABASE.md

 8. **Check for duplicate variable declarations** after refactoring
 9. **Ensure every `catch` has a matching `try`** block
 10. **Normalize email and trim password** in authentication
+11. **Never use local filesystem for user uploads** in serverless environments - use cloud storage
+12. **Always add `onError` handlers to image components** to show placeholders when images fail to load

 ## Error Logging Best Practices